Inside: Learn powerful researched-based everyday habits and strategies that will help to lower a child’s anxiety and stress.

 There is plenty of evidence telling us that spending time in nature helps to lower stress and anxiety, but many of us could do better in making it a priority.
 Involve the entire family and get creative, it won’t be long before the powerful grounding effects of nature are felt by all.

-What it really takes to help prevent childhood anxiety
+What it really takes to lower a child’s anxiety and stress

-When it comes to equipping your child with the resources to prevent anxiety, knowledge, and intentionality are a powerful pair.
-By taking steps now that have been shown to lower stress, you are giving them a life-long gift that will keep on giving, good mental health.
+When it comes to equipping your child with the tools to lower anxiety and stress, knowledge and intentionality are a powerful pair.
+By taking steps now that have been shown to lower a child’s anxiety, you are giving them a life-long gift that will keep on giving, good mental health.

 A version of this article was originally published on Parent.co